FIFA Women's Club World Cup: History

 A friendly played between Arsenal L.F.C.
-(FA Women's Cup holders) and Seattle Reign FC (NWSL Shield holders) on 26 May 2016 (finished with a draw of 1–1) at Memorial Stadium in Seattle was described as "a stepping stone to the grand idea of a FIFA Women's Club World Cup."
+(FA Women's Cup holders) and Seattle Reign FC (NWSL Shield holders) on 26 May 2016 (finished with a draw of 1–1) at Memorial Stadium in Seattle was described as "a stepping stone to the grand idea of a FIFA Women's Club World Cup".

-In 2017, Chief Women's Football Officer Sarai Bareman mentioned the possibility of a Women's Club World Cup, in saying that "we have to be very careful about how we introduce it, when we introduce it and it has to include all regions.
-As you well know, not all regions are at the same development level but there’s an amazing opportunity that exists, but we have to be very strategic and careful about how we do it."
+In 2017, Chief Women's Football Officer Sarai Bareman mentioned the possibility of a Women's Club World Cup, saying that they wanted "to be very careful about how we introduce it, when we introduce it and it has to include all regions.
+As you well know, not all regions are at the same development level but there's an amazing opportunity that exists, but we have to be very strategic and careful about how we do it".

 During the closing press conference for the 2019 FIFA Women's World Cup, president Gianni Infantino outlined a proposal for the creation of the tournament "starting as soon as possible" as a step towards the future development of women's football.
-In December 2022, FIFA announced plans to establish a Women's Club World Cup but that the women's football calendar would remain unchanged until 2025.
+In December 2022, FIFA announced plans to establish a Women's Club World Cup, but the women's football calendar would remain unchanged until 2025.

+In May 2024, FIFA announced that the inaugural edition of the tournament would take place in January and February 2026 and would feature 16 teams.
+It was confirmed that the competition would take place every four years.
+FIFA also announced that there will be a second global women's club competition similar to the men's FIFA Intercontinental Cup played on an annual basis in non-FIFA Women's Club World Cup years starting from 2027.
+The inaugural edition was later postponed to 2028 and expanded from 16 to 19 teams (with a play-in tournament) while the second competition, the FIFA Women's Champions Cup was moved up to 2026.